Amazon Kindle versus Kobo ebook readers

 Amazon Kindle

 Amazon has released several iterations of its popular ebook reader.
-From the cheap and cheerful Kindle (2016) to the rather pricey Kindle Oasis with its unique charging case, there is a good selection of models to choose from.
+From the cheap and cheerful Kindle (2016) to the rather pricey but water-resistant Kindle Oasis, there's a good selection of models to choose from.
 The depth of the Amazon Kindle range means that you're likely to find an ebook reader perfectly suited to you, regardless of your budget.
 We take a closer look at the pros and cons of the Kindle range, below.

 Interested in a Kindle ebook reader?
 Take a look at our Kindle reviews page for more details on the latest and greatest.